Medically reviewed by Drugs.com. Last updated on Aug 4, 2020.

 Applies to the following strengths: 100 mg; 300 mg

 Usual Adult Dose for:

 Usual Adult Dose for Thyroid Cancer

 Duration of therapy: Continue drug until disease progression or unacceptable toxicity occurs.

 Use: For the treatment of symptomatic or progressive medullary thyroid cancer in patients with unresectable locally advanced or metastatic disease.

 Renal Dose Adjustments

-Mild renal dysfunction: No adjustment recommended.
+Mild renal impairment (CrCl 50 mL/min or greater): No dose adjustment recommended.

 Liver Dose Adjustments

-Safety and effectiveness have not been established in pediatric patients (less than 18 years of age).
+Safety and efficacy have not been established in patients younger than 18 years.